 Surviving The Aftermath is a colony management game developed by Ice Flake Studios.
 It is currently in early access on the Epic Games Store and Xbox Game Preview.
 Joseph Pugh conducted this early access look on a standard Xbox One console.

-Surviving The Aftermath is colony management and simulation game that takes place in a post-apocalyptic world.
+Surviving The Aftermath is a management and simulation game that takes place in a post-apocalyptic world.
 You manage a colony of colonists struggling to survive in the wake of a worldwide disaster.
 You will need to manage many different resources and make tough decisions to ensure your colony survives.

 This will require you to build and plan your colony’s layout and what to prioritize.
 Colonists need food and water to sustain themselves, yet clothing and tools are also important.
 You will eventually burn up nearby resources and will need to rely on specialists to venture outside the safety of your colony’s gates.